|

 for many years.
 To the homeowner, this equates to an easy to handle

-yes but a long term savings by eliminating replacement costs.
-Buying
+but a long term savings by eliminating repair and replacement costs.

 Which brand & model?
 Stihl,